Cannabis Banking

 What’s the Issue?

-Given the challenges associated with providing financial services to state-authorized cannabis businesses, many state-licensed cannabis-related businesses transact in cash outside the regulated financial system.
-Offering banking services to state-authorized cannabis-related businesses, as well as the businesses that serve them carries important legal and regulatory risks to banks.
-Even financial institutions that do not bank cannabis customers directly increasingly find themselves caught in the financial web created by indirect connections to this booming business.
-As cannabis has grown into an estimated $45 billion industry, it will soon be almost impossible to avoid banking all businesses directly or indirectly related to state-licensed cannabis producers and providers.
+Legal uncertainty has kept many of these proceeds out of the regulated banking system, and many state-licensed cannabis-related businesses transact in cash.
+Offering banking services to these businesses, as well as the businesses that serve them, carries important legal and regulatory risks to banks.
+Between cannabis and hemp-derived products, it will soon be almost impossible to avoid providing banking services to businesses that are directly or indirectly connected to state-licensed cannabis producers and providers.

 How Does That Impact Me?